R-Millager/asr4csd/python_for_asr_tutorial_day4.md

    ```sh
    set HF_HUB_DISABLE_SYMLINKS_WARNING=1
    ```
->    This disables symlinks for Hugging Face's caching system and avoids related errors.
+>    This disables symbolic-link warnings on Windows.
+The models will still download and run correctly.

 3. Run diarization on an audio file using the following code.
 Be sure to confirm your working directory and to update the code with accurate *audio file name* and *hugging face token* (from the previous step):

    ```sh
    python -c "from pyannote.audio import Pipeline; pipeline = Pipeline.from_pretrained('pyannote/speaker-diarization', use_auth_token='YOUR_TOKEN_HERE'); print(pipeline('test_audio.wav'))"
    ```
+> **NOTE:** Do not share notebooks that contain your access token.
+Treat it like a password.

 4. The output will display timestamps and speaker labels.